miakd/miakd.github.io/_posts/2022-08-30-No-more-police.md

 ---
 layout: post
-title: No more police: A case for abolition
+title: No more police- A Case for abolition
-subtitle: An amazing book that cited my work
+subtitle: An amazing book that cited my work!
 ---

 Wow.
 I am so happy and my heart is full.
 I got an email a few weeks ago letting me know that I had been cited in *No More Police: A Case for Abolition* by Mariame Kaba and Andrea Ritchie.